top of page

 “We can’t always get the aircraft” – Air and Medical Communities

-One recurring theme in Orlando was how hard it is to align aircraft availability, crew schedules, medics, patients and instructors for full-mission aeromedical rehearsals.
+One recurring theme in Orlando was the difficulty of aligning aircraft availability, crew schedules, medics, patients, and instructors for full-mission aeromedical rehearsals.
+When teams stepped into our MR setup and realized they could:

-load a real stretcher into a virtual C-130 or rotary cabin,
+• Load a real stretcher into a virtual C-130 or rotary cabin.

-watch the environment switch from Pacific night MEDEVAC to Afghan dust strip in seconds…
+• Watch the environment switch from Pacific night MEDEVAC to Afghan dust strip in seconds.

-…you could see the mental math happening.
+You could see the mental math happening.
 Instead of burning scarce flight hours to rehearse basic workflows, they saw how MR could absorb the repetition layer and leave precious aircraft time for integrated live events.

 What I/ITSEC 2025 Means to BlueRoom & Hui Huliau